finebits/github-actions/README.md

 ### Action outputs

-- `build` - contains the run number of the workflow (look at [github action context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context))
+- `run-number` - contains the run number of the workflow (look at [github action context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context))
-- `attempt` - contains the re-run number of the workflow (look at [github action context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context))
+- `run-attempt` - contains the re-run number of the workflow (look at [github action context](https://docs.github.com/en/actions/learn-github-actions/contexts#github-context))
+- `today` - contains the date of the workflow execution in the format `yyyymmdd`
-- `today` - contains the date of the workflow execution in the format `yymmdd`
+- `today-compact` - contains the date of the workflow execution in the format `yymmdd`
+- `commit-hash` - contains the full SHA-1 hash of the latest commit in the current branch
-- `githash` - contains the git commit hash
+- `commit-short-hash` - contains the short SHA-1 hash of the latest commit in the current branch
+- `total-commits` - contains the number of commits for the current branch

 If there is **tag** in the format `v{major}[.{minor}[.{patch}]][-{suffix}]` (e.g., v1.2-beta) then